 - /audio/ processedkick.mp3

 To get the kick drum sounding punchy, I had to apply a lot of low-end EQ, but care was taken not to add too much below 40Hz where it would use up headroom to no purpose.
 There were also some boxy resonances in the mid-range that had to be taken out using notch filters.
 Some boost at around 4kHz emphasised the hit of the beater.
 This EQ, plus a little compression, made a radical difference to the kick sound.

 Rob's original version, mixed on his Steinberg Cubase system.

 Here you can hear my final version of the mix, complete with buss processing from PSP Audioware's Vintage Warmer plug-in to add a bit of analogue-style warmth and to help the sounds gel with each other.

 If you're having trouble with a mix, then you can submit your track for the Mix Rescue treatment.
-Either email an MP3 file of your mix to firstname.lastname@example.org, or post a CD to Mix Rescue, Sound On Sound, Media House, Trafalgar Way, Bar Hill, Cambridge, CB3 8SQ, UK.
-Please include a daytime contact telephone number, some information about how you recorded and mixed your version of the track, and your views about what aspects of your mix are causing you most concern.
+Contact us via the email firstname.lastname@example.org Please include a daytime contact telephone number, some information about how you recorded and mixed your version of the track, and your views about what aspects of your mix are causing you most concern.